RangerMauve/dat-store/README.md

 ## How do I deal with multiple stores?

 `dat-store` supports multiple remote stores using the optional `provider` CLI argument.
 Whenever you `add` `remove` or `list`, you can specify a provider argument to tell the CLI which store it should be talking to.
 Think of providers as being similar to [git remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes)

+## How do I add a folder?

+Depending on where a store is located, there are different ways that it can handle folders.

+For local stores, you when you specify a folder, it'll behave similarly to the [dat share](https://github.com/datproject/dat#sharing-data) command, but instead of needing to have the command running all the time, it'll be handled by the store.
+The store will load up the dat archive inside your folder, watch for changes, and share them with the rest of the network.

+For remote stores, it's a little different.
+Since a remote store is running on a different computer, it doesn't have a way to access your local folder.
+In that case, dat-store will find the Dat URL from inside the folder and will send it out to the store like it normally would.

+These two modes of operation can be combined together.
+When you create a dat, add it to your local store.
+Then add the URL to the remote store.
+This way, when you make a change to the folder, the local store will update the Dat, and the remote store will get the change and spread it to the rest of the network.